yokimklein/AnvilDedicatedServer/README.md

 8) Once the map vote has concluded the launch countdown will begin and the game will start

 ## Special thanks & credits
+- [@twist84](https://github.com/twist84) for reversing many of game's structures used in this project and allowing me to use code from [ManagedDonkey](https://github.com/theTwist84/ManagedDonkey/)
 - The [Anvil Station](https://discord.gg/hetx7ekZJQ) team
-- [@twist84](https://github.com/twist84) for reversing many of game's structures used in this project and allowing me to pull code from [ManagedDonkey](https://github.com/theTwist84/ManagedDonkey/)
-- The [ElDewrito project](https://github.com/ElDewrito/ElDorito), which I have borrowed the patching & hooking code from along with engine research
+- The [ElDewrito project](https://github.com/ElDewrito/ElDorito) for engine research & for being my start into Halo modding